Brow Lamination vs Microblading: which is better for you?

 This post may contain affiliate links that support the site at no cost to you.

 If your eyebrows are looking blah, you might be looking for a way to change their appearance.
-And right now, there are so many options….microblading, microshading, powder brows, henna brows, and brow lamination, off the top of my head.
-It can feel really overwhelming to try to decide what direction is best for you and your brows.
+And right now, there are so many options: microblading, microshading eyebrows, powder brows, henna brows, permanent brows, and brow lamination, off the top of my head.
+It can feel really overwhelming to try to decide what direction is best for you and your brows and what will give you your perfect eyebrows.

-The two biggest trends right now are definitely microblading and brow lamination, both of which will really change your look.
-However, you’re going to get really different results out of each of them.
+The two biggest trends right now are definitely microblading eyebrows and brow lamination, both of which will really change your look.
+However, you’re going to get really different results out of each of them depending on your brow shape, eyebrow design goals, and natural eyebrows.

 This post will walk you through both eyebrow treatments to help you decide which is better for your individual needs.
 We’ll talk through what has staying power and what will be out by next year, what’s right for fuller or thinner brows, and what look you’ll get out of each.
 All this can help you decide brow lamination vs microblading.